nev6502/CnC_Remastered_Collection/README.md

 For playing back audio you'll need to download the converted wav files: https://drive.google.com/file/d/1feetm3tuqTcPc7LAohnu50kseSEX0R7f/view?usp=sharing

-Folder layout sound be:
-Mix Files
-RedAlert.exe
-Sound
-  Alied
-  Music
-  russian
-  speech
+The sound folder should be in the same folder as RedAlert.exe